 An important part of that trust is reciprocity.
 It ensures a person, that if he does something for a colleague, that person will not think twice to return that favor later.
 Reciprocity allows interactions between people to be made without any unnecessary negotiations which slow down the process.

-Social capital is important for keeping the talented people in an organization.
+Social capital is important for keeping talented people in an organization.
 When a new person enters a company, he is initiated into its culture, learns from the others and if the process is completed properly, he starts to recognize himself as part of the whole, then contributes further to the development of the organization.

 One of the most distinctive characteristics of social capital is that it is not depleted by use, but instead, builds on itself alongside the development of organizations.
 It will begin to deplete if it is not used.

-Lack of social capital can be spotted relatively easily.
+Lack of social capital can be spotted relatively easily

-According to Robert Putnam social capital can be measured by the amount of trust and reciprocity in a community or between individuals.
+According to Robert Putnam, social capital can be measured by the amount of trust and reciprocity in a community or between individuals.

 Do you hear complaints from team leaders, about colleagues, who do not share information about their work, thereby creating gaps in the flow of their process?
-Is there teamwork between the departments of your company?
+Is there a teamwork between the departments of your company?
 The behavior of your colleagues can give you clear indications about the chemistry and trust between the members of the company.

 In organizations with low social capital, every collective action needs to be negotiated before it is done, because there is no trust between the people, that their help will be appreciated and they will not get help if needed at some point.
-Lack of communication and trust may also contribute to the forming of silos in the organization, which divide the people and create unnecessary barriers for the whole company.
+Lack of communication and trust may also contribute to the forming of silos in the organization, which divides the people and create unnecessary barriers for the whole company.

-Raising social capital is a tricky business.
+Raising social capital is a tricky business

 In order to raise social capital within the organization, the management has to find a way to boost interaction between the employees.
 For instance, if there are twenty people, who have similar roles, but are divided into different teams, which work on diverse projects, members may be rotated between the teams.

 Another way is to organize frequent meetings between the different departments of the company.
 If you operate in different cities or countries, send employees on business trips to your other bases of operation to familiarize them with the work of their colleagues at first hand.

 Sort your event budget to smaller shares and organize team building and workshops as frequently as possible.
-It does not have to be a fancy public event, just gather your employees together and show them that they are not just robots, who are paid to give you their time and skills, help them feel appreciated and that are part of something meaningful.
+It does not have to be a fancy public event, just gather your employees together and show them that they are not just robots, who are paid to give you their time and skills, help them feel appreciated and that is part of something meaningful.